 - 1. Issue senior securities or borrow money in excess of amounts permitted by law (which currently requires asset coverage of 300% immediately after such borrowing, subject to exceptions for borrowings of up to 5% for short-term purposes. - 2.
-Purchase or sell commodities or commodity contracts unless in conformity with regulations of the Commodities Futures Trading Commission. - 3.
+Purchase or sell commodities or commodity contracts unless in conformity with regulations of the Commodities Futures Trading Commission; - 3.
 Purchase or sell oil and gas interests or real estate.
-Securities issued by companies engaged in the oil, gas or real estate business or secured by oil and gas or real estate are not considered oil or gas interests or real estate for purposes of this restriction. - 4.
-Underwrite securities of other issuers insofar as the Fund is the seller of such securities.
+Securities issued by companies engaged in the oil, gas or real estate business or secured by oil and gas or real estate are not considered oil or gas interests or real estate for purposes of this restriction; - 4.
+Underwrite securities of other issuers insofar as the Fund is the seller of such securities;

-- 5. Make loans, except to the extent the purchase of debt obligations of any type (including loan participations, repurchase agreements and corporate commercial paper) are considered loans and except that the Fund may lend portfolio securities in compliance with requirements established from time to time by the SEC. - 6.
-Mortgage, pledge or hypothecate any of its assets, except in connection with borrowings, loans of portfolio securities, or other permitted transactions. - 7.
-Invest 25% or more of the value of its total assets in any particular GICS Sub-Industry.
-For purposes of this restriction, the percentage will be measured at the time of purchase.
+- 5. Make loans, except to the extent that the purchase of debt obligations of any type (including loan participations, repurchase agreements and corporate commercial paper) are considered loans, and except that the Fund may lend portfolio securities in compliance with requirements established from time to time by the SEC; - 6.
+Mortgage, pledge or hypothecate any of its assets, except in connection with borrowings, loans of portfolio securities or other permitted transactions; or - 7.
+Invest 25% or more of the value of their total assets in any particular GICS Sub-Industry, except that Baron Real Estate Fund will invest more than 25% of its total assets in GICS Sub-Industries within the GICS Real Estate Industry Group, and in companies that own significant real estate assets that are included in any GICS Sub-Industry, Baron Real Estate Income Fund will invest more than 25% of its total assets in GICS Sub-Industries within the GICS Equity Real Estate Investment Trust Industry, and Baron Health Care Fund will invest more than 25% of its total assets in GICS Sub-Industries within the GICS Health Care Sector.
+For the purpose of this restriction, the percentage will be measured at the time of purchase.

-As a non-fundamental policy, Baron Fifth Avenue Growth Fund may not invest more than 15% of its net assets in restricted or illiquid securities, including repurchase agreements maturing in more than seven days.
+As a non-fundamental policy, the Funds may not invest more than 15% of their respective net assets in restricted or illiquid securities, including repurchase agreements maturing in more than seven days.